omar01-0/Practice-WeatherApp/README.md

 A new Flutter application.

+Add your APIkey in utilities/constants.dart.

-It is not yet completed.
+It is yet to be completed.

 ## Getting Started